Vencord/Docs/src/content/docs/installing/custom-plugins.md

 Your plugin should be either a simple `myCoolPlugin.ts` or `myCoolPlugin.tsx` file, or a folder containing an `index.ts` or `index.tsx` file.

-Place it inside the previously created userplugins folder.
+Place it inside the previously created userplugins folder and [build vencord](#building-vencord)

 :::tip[Good]
 - `src/userplugins/myCoolPlugin.ts`